Applying to Wesleyan

 Wesleyan notifies all applicants electronically for all admission decisions.
 Instructions on how to view your online decision letter will be sent via e-mail prior to the notification date.
 Related materials will be mailed to students who are admitted, deferred or waitlisted.
 For those students whose applications are denied, letters will be available online only.

-Where can I find Wesleyan’s Early Decision statement?
+Where can I find Wesleyan’s Early Decision Agreement?

-Wesleyan uses the Common Application Early Decision statement (although no parent signature is required).
-You can download the Common Application Early Decision agreement here.
+Wesleyan uses the Common Application Early Decision Agreement (although no parent signature is required).
+Get instructions here.

-Can I complete all the required testing by the ED deadlines?
+Can I complete all the testing by the ED deadlines?

 What happens to my application if I am not offered admission through one of the ED programs?